Hughes–Stovin syndrome: Prognosis

 The syndrome is often detected very late in its precedence, relatively late in the course of the disease, therefore, it is associated with a significantly high rate of mortality.
 This is often associated with the high risk of blood loss as a result of a rupture of the pulmonary artery aneurysms or bronchial artery hypertrophy secondary to ischemia related to the pulmonary artery occlusion.
-To reiterate, the terminal events associated with this disease are typically due to the massive hemorrhage near lungs after rupture of the aneurysms.
+The terminal events associated with this disease are typically due to the massive hemorrhage near lungs after rupture of the aneurysms.
 There is some existing evidence that suggests some success in managing the disease with immunosuppressive therapy, additionally, a lung transplant might also decrease the threat the disease presents.

 Epidemiology

 HSS is a largely rare disorder with less than 50 published English literature or case studies, therefore, population based incidence has yet to be specified.
 However, the disorder has been reported to be more prevalent among men aged 12-40, the young adult bracket with much less reported female incidence.
 The reported cases show no preponderance for a specific geographic location as the cases vary in precedent countries.
 The reported cases show a diverse geographical locations of occurrence, to exemplify; North America, Africa, Europe and Asia, therefore, no geographic location preponderance as case studies have been published all over the world.
 There is also no reported significance of genetic background of any familial predisposition.